As the intro began I caught a deep, unmistakable whiff of 1982.

 We were invited to a constant stream of 18th birthday parties, usually dances in country clubs or nightclubs in Swansea or Llanelli.
 Despite my musical taste I was not averse to dancing, in fact I loved it.
 After a few pints I could have been dancing to the ‘Birdie Song’ for all I cared.
 I’d already conceded to having to wear a suit to get in anyway.

 Where I lived there were simply no gigs and it wasn’t easy to get to Swansea or Cardiff and back late at night unless it was a chartered coach.
 I could drive by then but wouldn’t have entertained the thought of driving to a gig in the big city.
 I was hamstrung in my ambitions by the village mentality I’d grown up with.
-I doubt my Dad would have loaned me his van for such a trip anyway.
+Generous as he was, I doubt my Dad would have loaned me his van for such a trip anyway.

 I worked for him that summer, not realising it would be the last time I did so.
-Despite enjoying it most of the time I would always find something “more important” to be doing from there on, one of those thoughtless, lazy decisions I took that I have regretted for years and that must have disappointed and hurt my father immensely.
+Despite enjoying it most of the time I would always find something “more important” to be doing from there on, one of those thoughtless, lazy decisions I took that I have regretted for years and that must have hurt my father immensely.
 My mother was sometimes depressed and borderline agoraphobic, getting through her days with the help of Valium.
 I was crassly unsympathetic, finding the whole thing confusing and frustrating.
 In my defence I was constantly worried about her, but also keenly felt the need to escape, as I would that autumn.

 My parents were losing me bit by bit and must have recognised it.
 I now realise that I was also losing them.
 I was spending a lot of time at my girlfriend’s house.
 I got on well with her parents and brother and was always given a hearty welcome once they realised it was a serious relationship.
 And it was.
 Although it ultimately came to nothing we stayed together for six years, naiively getting engaged along the way.